wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 Output with {{count}} QnA pairs with detailed answers:
 ```

-In this prompt we instruct the LLM to generate questions and answers for a given piece of context information.
+In this prompt, we instruct the LLM to generate questions and answers for a given piece of context information.
 We then give it the context information we want to base the questions on and finally hint that we want a specific number of QnA pairs.

 The code to execute the prompt looks like this: